francotegaldi/qa_automation_test_DigitalHubUAE/README.md

 First of all I wanted to thank you all for taking the time to consider and review my code challenge!

 ## How to run
+NOTE: I'm assuming you have docker up to date and running on your computer.

 Standing in the root folder, you just need to run the docker compose file:
 ```
 docker-compose up